COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

     Given a staff member already has a goal

-    And I need to transfer the goal to another staff member
+    And the staff member needs to transfer the goal to another staff member

-    Then I, a manager, need to transfer the goal to another staff member
+    Then a manager can transfer the goal to another staff member

     And remove the previous staff member from it.